Scientific Name

 How to Grow and Care

-Quaking Grass has no special germination requirements and so can be sown at any time of the year to raise plants.
-As with most grass seed, this means that seed can also be sown successfully in open ground in both autumn and spring.
+Quaking Grass has no special germination requirements and can be sown at any time of the year to raise plants.
+As with most grass seeds, this means that seeds can also be sown successfully on open ground in both autumn and spring.

-It is slow-growing grass and so will take time to establish from seed.
-It is best sown in small quantities to add interest as a minor component of a mixture, with the main ground cover provided by other companion grass species.
+It is a slow-growing grass, so it will take time to establish from seed.
+Therefore, it is best sown in small quantities to add interest as a minor mixture component, with the main ground cover provided by other companion grass species.

 Links